potassco/clingo/examples/clingo/opt/README.md

 # Solving the Towers of Hanoi Problem

 This example solves Towers of Hanoi problems.
 There are two variants.
 First, there is an incremental encoding.
-Second, there branch-and-bound-based optimizing version with respect to a given planning horizon.
+Second, there is an optimizing version that tries to find a shortest plan within a given planning horizon.

 # Examples